 Lathe height is another concern when considering the base.
 Typically your lathe's spindle should be right about the same height as your elbows when you stand at the lathe.
 If the spindle is too low, your back will get sore from bending over all the time, and if it's too high, you will have trouble keeping the tools in proper alignment with the tool rest.
 If you are unusually tall or short, you may need to consider raising the bed or building a platform on which to stand so that your elbows are even with the spindle.

 The next consideration is the headstock and the motor.
-Lathe motors range from 1/8-HP to 3-HP with variable speed controls, ideally between about 500 RPM and 4000 RPM.
-Obviously the larger the motor the larger the piece you'll be able to turn, as the motor needs to keep the workpiece turning at a consistent speed.
-If you intend to turn bowls and spindles, you'll need a drive center and a faceplate that will interchange to hold the workpiece without the tail stock.
+Lathe motors range from 1/8 to three horsepower with variable speed controls, ideally between about 500 and 4,000 RPM.
+Obviously, the larger the motor the larger the piece you'll be able to turn, as the motor needs to keep the workpiece turning at a consistent speed.
+If you intend to turn bowls and spindles, you'll need a drive center and a faceplate that will interchange to hold the workpiece without the tailstock.
 Additionally, if you want to turn big bowls, your headstock will need to rotate away from the base to allow clearance for the large bowl while still allowing you to use the tool rest.
 Keep these factors in mind when you shop for your lathe.